vncsmyrnk/shell-utils/README.md

 For more information: `$ man util`.

+> [!NOTE]
+> At the moment, the only architecture suported is GNU/Linux.

 ### Customization

 This project includes [default scripts](https://github.com/vncsmyrnk/shell-utils/tree/main/defaults), but you can easily add custom scripts by placing them in `$HOME/.config/util/scripts`.
 Subfolders within this directory represent subcommands for the `util` command.